First-principles study of strain behavior in iron-based fluorides of tungsten bronze type as cathode materials for alkali-ion batteries: Discussion

 As discussed above, for small global volume changes to happen, a sufficient compensation mechanism needs to take place.
 This is the case, when the local $A$F$_j$ volumes are reduced in a manner that compensates for the volume-expanding effect of the FeF$\mathrm{_6}$ octahedra.
 Therefore the ratio between $v\mathrm{_{occ.}^{pred}}$ and $v\mathrm{_{unocc.}}$ can guide towards suitable combinations of structure, unoccupied site volume, and $A$ cation, that result in small global volume changes.
 Values of the ratio below 1 indicate sites, for which the local volume reduction can either directly lead to ZS behavior of the structure ($v\mathrm{_{occ.}^{pred}}$/$v\mathrm{_{unocc.}}$=0.95 and 0.96 for occupation of 6-sites in HTB by Li and Na, respectively) or in combination with other sites to ZS behavior over larger concentration ranges ($v\mathrm{_{occ.}^{pred}}$/$v\mathrm{_{unocc.}}$=0.94 and 0.98 for occupation of 5-sites in TTB by Li and Na, respectively).
 Values of 1.1 and higher indicate structures, for which no suitable compensation mechanism can be expected.
 In this work, we have not discussed the case of structures, where different $A$ cations are present, e.g., where K cations serve as "filler cations", as discussed above.
 For example, for the TTB structure K$\mathrm{_{0.6}}$FeF$\mathrm{_{3}}$, where potassium occupies the 4- and 5-sites, the descriptor predicts a $v\mathrm{_{occ.}^{pred}}$/$v\mathrm{_{unocc.}}$ ratio of 0.903, for the occupation of the 3-sites by Li, indicating a possible compensating mechanism.

-Although the proposed descriptor has only been trained on iron-based fluorides of tungsten bronze type structures and thus the applicability to other structures and/or other transition metal-based fluorides/oxides is not granted, we are confident that it represents a step towards quantitative design criteria for ZS behavior.
-In combination with the systematic investigation of the influence of \textit{3d} TM on global volume changes in Ref.\ \cite{Baumann_Col}, a simple model is conceivable that can predict e.g. the global volume changes in other (i.e., non-iron-based) TB structures.
-Furthermore, the extension to other TM oxide/fluoride structures is well conceivable, possibly using some other descriptors, but still representing a computational inexpensive step compared to e.g., DFT calculations.
-However, this model is not expected to be a complete replacement for DFT calculations, since, e.g., the determination of the magnetic ground state still relies on a calculation of the electronic structure.
+Although the proposed descriptor was only trained on iron-based fluorides with TB-type structures and is therefore not directly applicable to other transition metal-based fluorides/oxides, it shows that simple correlations can be developed for such systems and help to find possible ZS materials.
+We are confident that it represents a step towards quantitative design criteria for ZS behavior.
+In combination with the correlation found in Ref.\ \cite{Baumann_Col} between changes in the size of TM ions (Shannon radii) and the local volumes of the anion octahedra around them, a more complex but still computational inexpensive model can be envisioned that can predict possible ZS candidates in the subset of the \textit{3d} TM TB.
+Such models are not expected to be a complete replacement for DFT calculations, since, e.g., the determination of the magnetic ground state still relies on a calculation of the electronic structure but constitute a promising first screening step.